titledk/ttools-silverstripe/README.md

 **NOTE:** If you're adding this to an existing project, you'll need to have all SilverStripe files inside of a `public` directory.

+## Learn more

+### Blog post on SilverStripe.org, April 2016

+Read the [blog post](https://www.silverstripe.org/blog/leverage-the-terminal-to-optimize-your-silverstripe-workflows/) about this module for an in-depth review of what you can use it for.

-## Learn more - Presentation from StripeCon 2015
+### Presentation from StripeCon 2015

 ![Check out the video presentation](https://i.vimeocdn.com/video/540923620.png)